Skip to content

 Important: keep the Foreign Exchange Transaction Form (FET) — a document the receiving Thai bank issues when funds arrive from abroad in foreign currency.
 The FET is required to remit funds back out of Thailand when you eventually sell.
 Without it, repatriating proceeds is much harder.

 Receiving bank should be a major Thai bank (Bangkok Bank, Kasikorn, SCB).
-The lawyer typically opens an account or uses their client escrow.
+The lawyer typically opens or uses a dedicated client account, and your deposit is released only at closing — never paid to the seller up front.

 When I sell, what taxes do I pay?